MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

     Get.year_of_birth .>= 1930

-We should note that FunSQL does not verify if a SQL function or an operator is used correctly or even whether or not it exists.
+We should note that FunSQL does not verify if a SQL function or an operator is used correctly or even whether it exists or not.
 In such a case, FunSQL will generate a SQL query that fails to execute:

     q = From(person) |>